 Although he had access to unlimited power to have himself released from the cross on which they had nailed him… he did not exercise that power at all, choosing instead to voluntarily die with a prayer on his lips for his murderers’ forgiveness (Luke 23:34).

-Jesus’ life is riddled with violent attacks made against him, yet he never responds with violence.
+Jesus’ life is riddled with violent attacks made against him and others, yet he never responds with violence.
 He embraces suffering, not because he is weak, not because he can’t do anything about it, but because suffering is the God-ordained path to growing his Kingdom.
 For Jesus, and for us.

 The Straight and Narrow Example